SafeBites/food-allergen-vocab/README.md

 # Food Allergen Vocabulary Specification
-A Linked Data vocabulary for expressing attributes related to food allergies and allergens.
+A Linked Data vocabulary for expressing attributes related to food allergens and allergies.